exercism/docs/building/tooling/test-generators.md

 # Test Generators

-A Test Generator is a track-specifc piece of software to automatically generate a practice exercise's tests.
+A Test Generator is a track-specific piece of software to automatically generate a practice exercise's tests.
 It does this by converting the exercise's JSON test cases to tests in the track's language.

 ## Benefits